oronymzy/tips/docs/glossry.md

 : count noun
 : A token that demarcates boundaries between two separate [statements](#statementdef).
 A separator is also known as a **punctuator**.[^separatordef-note1]

+**sequential access** {: #sequentialaccessdef }
+: mass noun
+: Accessing a group of elements (such as data in a memory array or a [disk](https://en.wikipedia.org/wiki/Hard_disk_drive) file or on [magnetic tape data storage](https://en.wikipedia.org/wiki/Magnetic_tape_data_storage) in a predetermined, ordered [sequence](https://en.wikipedia.org/wiki/Sequence).
+Sequential access is sometimes the only way of accessing the data, for example if it is on a tape.
+It may also be the access method of choice, for example if all that is wanted is to process a sequence of data elements in order.[^sequentialaccessdef1] However, there is no consistent definition of sequential access or sequentiality.[^sequentialaccessdef2] [^sequentialaccessdef3] [^sequentialaccessdef4] [^sequentialaccessdef5] [^sequentialaccessdef6] [^sequentialaccessdef7] [^sequentialaccessdef8] [^sequentialaccessdef9] In fact, different sequentiality definitions can lead to different sequentiality quantification results.
+In spatial dimension, request size, strided distance, backward accesses, re-accesses can affect sequentiality.
+For temporal sequentiality, characteristics such as multi-stream and inter-arrival time threshold has impact on the definition of sequentiality.[^sequentialaccessdef10] [^sequentialaccessdef-note1]
+: In [data structures](https://en.wikipedia.org/wiki/Data_structure), a data structure is said to have sequential access if one can only visit the values it contains in one particular order.
+The canonical example is the [linked list](https://en.wikipedia.org/wiki/Linked_list).
+Indexing into a list that has sequential access requires [O](https://en.wikipedia.org/wiki/Big_O_notation)(*n*) time, where *n* is the index.
+As a result, many algorithms such as [quicksort](https://en.wikipedia.org/wiki/Quicksort) and [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm") degenerate into bad algorithms that are even less efficient than their naive alternatives; these algorithms are impractical without [direct access](#directaccessdef).
+On the other hand, some algorithms, typically those that do not have index, require only sequential access, such as [mergesort](https://en.wikipedia.org/wiki/Mergesort, and face no penalty.[^sequentialaccessdef-note1]

 **statement** {: #statementdef }
 : count noun
 : A syntactic unit of an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) [programming language](https://en.wikipedia.org/wiki/Programming_language) that changes the program state or performs some kind of action.[^statementdef1] [^statementdef-note2] It also has meaning.[^statementdef-note3] A program written in such a language is formed by a sequence of one or more statements.
 A statement may have internal components (e.g., [expressions](#expressiondef)).
 Boundaries between statements are demarcated by [separators](#separatordef), and the end of a statement is demarcated by a [terminator](#terminatordef). [^statementdef-note1]